-16.7.1 A full-time or part-time unit member responsible for a major production in the Music or Drama Department shall receive a stipend for each major production authorized by the District and the Music or Drama Department, as indicated in Appendix N.
+16.7.1 A full-time or part-time unit member responsible for a major production in the Music or Drama Department shall receive a stipend for each major production

-- 16.7.2 A full-time or part-time unit member responsible for the Art Gallery Exhibits shall receive a stipend per show to a limit of eight (8) stipends in a school year for all Art Gallery Exhibits, as indicated in Appendix N. - 16.7.3 Stipends will automatically adjust with the full-time faculty salary schedule as it increases.
-The District and UFO agree to develop a system to automate increases to these stipends in the next negotiations cycle during the 2021-2022 academic year. - 16.8 Compensation for Forensics Assignments - 16.8.1 A faculty member assigned as the Director of Forensics shall receive a stipend in addition to their regular load assignment, as indicated in Appendix N. - 16.8.2 A faculty member responsible for forensics (debate) coaching assignments, other than the Director of Forensics, shall receive a stipend per debate contest to a limit of ten (10) stipends in a school year for all debate contests combined, as indicated in Appendix N. - 16.8.3 Stipends will automatically adjust with the full-time faculty salary schedule as it increases.
-The District and UFO agree to develop a system to automate increases to these stipends in the next negotiations cycle during the 2021-2022 academic year.
+- authorized by the District and the Music or Drama Department, as indicated in Appendix N. - 16.7.2 A full-time or part-time unit member responsible for the Art Gallery Exhibits shall receive a stipend per show to a limit of eight (8) stipends in a school year for all Art Gallery Exhibits, as indicated in Appendix N. - 16.7.3 Stipends will automatically adjust with the full-time faculty salary schedule as it increases.

+16.8 Compensation for Forensics Assignments

+- 16.8.1 A faculty member assigned as the Director of Forensics shall receive a stipend in addition to their regular load assignment, as indicated in Appendix N. - 16.8.2 A faculty member responsible for forensics (debate) coaching assignments, other than the Director of Forensics, shall receive a stipend per debate contest to a limit of ten (10) stipends in a school year for all debate contests combined, as indicated in Appendix N. - 16.8.3 Stipends will automatically adjust with the full-time faculty salary schedule as it increases.